Texas Alcoholic Beverage Commission

 If you own a for-profit vending machine, you are likely required to pay State and County Occupation tax each year.
 Owners of arcade or amusement equipment in Galveston County are required to pay a $15/year tax which is one-fourth of the State Occupations tax which is collected by the Comptroller of Public Accounts.
 Gas meters, stamp, food and beverage and cigarette vending machines are exempt as are some businesses such as those organized exclusively for religious, charitable, educational or benevolent purposes, and those organizations that lease, sell, or rent coin operated machines to others.

 In 2007, GCTO designed a sticker that, although not legally required to be displayed, makes it much easier for authorities to determine whether machines are licensed and fees paid.
 We send out invoices in October each year to allow time for mail in renewals.
 All payments received by November 15th will receive new stickers prior to December 31st.

 Stickers may also be obtained at the GCTO Galveston Branch located on the first floor of the Galveston County Courthouse, 722 Moody (21st Street) in Galveston.

-Please complete the form shown below to obtain stickers for new machines.
+Please complete the form shown below to obtain stickers for machines.
 Each business location requires a completed form.
-Visit the websites below to obtain additional important information.